EndlessSkyCommunity/ESLauncher2/README.md

 - For Arch Linux, there's also an AUR package [`eslauncher2`](https://aur.archlinux.org/packages/eslauncher2) maintained by @DisableGraphics.

 ### Additional instructions for Mac
-**Important**: the security mechanisms of newer MacOS system do not allow to run unsigned applications.
+**Important**: the security mechanisms of newer MacOS systems do not allow running unsigned applications.
 Therefore, please follow the steps below the first time you run the launcher on MacOS.